 8. Additional Users

-There’s no additional charge to add an authorized user to your card.
-Their purchases earn SkyMiles that will be deposited into your SkyMiles account.
+There’s no additional charge to add an authorized user to your card (rates and fees).
+Their purchases earn SkyMiles, which are deposited into your SkyMiles account.

-Bottom Line: Enjoy elevated earnings of 3 miles per dollar spent on Delta purchases and at hotels worldwide.
-Your dining and U.S. supermarket purchases also receive elevated earnings of 2 miles per dollar spent.
-Every purchase you make earns at least 1 mile per dollar spent and there is no limit on how many miles you can earn.
+Get elevated earnings of 3 miles per dollar spent on Delta purchases and direct hotel purchases worldwide.
+Your purchases at restaurants worldwide, at U.S. supermarkets, and on takeout and delivery in the U.S. also receive elevated earnings of 2 miles per dollar spent.
+Every purchase you make earns at least 1 mile per dollar spent, and there is no limit on how many miles you can earn.

 Delta Travel Benefits

-Cardmembers and up to 8 traveling companions on the same reservation will enjoy Main Cabin 1 priority boarding.
+Cardmembers and up to 8 traveling companions on the same reservation get Main Cabin 1 priority boarding.
 The reservation must be paid for with the Delta Platinum card.

 Pay for your Delta flight with your eligible card and receive a free checked bag for you and up to 8 traveling companions on the same reservation.

-Bring along a companion with your annual companion certificate that comes with your Delta Platinum card.
+Bring along a companion with the annual companion certificate that comes with your Delta Platinum card.
 Image Credit: Delta Air Lines

-Each year on your card anniversary, you’ll receive a Main Cabin companion certificate.
-Purchase your round-trip domestic flight ticket and you’ll get a companion ticket for just the cost of the taxes and fees, which cannot exceed $75.
+Each year on your card anniversary, you receive a Main Cabin companion certificate.
+Purchase your round-trip domestic flight ticket and get a companion certificate on Main Cabin domestic, Caribbean, or Central American round-trip flights to select destinations for just the cost of taxes and fees.

 Use your card for inflight purchases and receive a 20% statement credit.
-Examples of eligible purchases include headsets, pre-purchased meals, inflight food, and alcoholic/non-alcoholic beverages.
+Examples of eligible purchases include headsets, prepurchased meals, inflight food, and alcoholic or nonalcoholic beverages.

 Use your Delta Platinum card to pay for your Global Entry or TSA PreCheck fee and receive a statement credit of up to $100 every 4 years for Global Entry or $85 every 4.5 years for TSA PreCheck.

-You’ll earn a lot more miles by spending on the Delta Platinum card and, as a result, have a lot more SkyMiles to redeem.
+Once you earn more miles on the Delta Platinum card, you’ll have a lot more SkyMiles to redeem.

-Not all of these redemption options are exclusive to the Delta Platinum card, but we’re including them to illustrate the multitude of ways to redeem miles earned on the card.
+While Delta Air Lines redemptions aren’t exclusive to the Delta Platinum card, these examples illustrate the multitude of ways to redeem miles earned on the card.

 Book premium Delta One Suites using your SkyMiles.
 Image Credit: Delta Air Lines

-Delta Platinum cardmembers can enjoy the option of paying for specific Delta flights using miles.
-You’ll receive $50 off the price of the ticket for every 5,000 miles redeemed.
+Delta Platinum cardmembers can pay for certain Delta flights using miles.
+You receive $50 off the price of the ticket for every 5,000 miles redeemed.

 Redeem Miles for Delta Award Flights